-Tongue Weight Counts Against Payload
+Tongue Weight Calculator for Travel Trailer Payload

 Tongue weight counts against payload because that weight is carried by the truck.